BrainDriveAI/BrainDrive-Memory/docs/user_guide.md

 - If the application becomes unresponsive, refresh the page
 - If logged out unexpectedly, simply log back in
-- For persistent issues, check application logs or contact support
+- For persistent issues, check application logs or [post in the support forum](https://community.braindrive.ai/c/support-help/14).

 ---